jaredkrinke/log/content/posts/webassembly/trivial-example.md

 * A block of linear memory that starts at 2 pages long is declared
 * There is a stack pointer that is initialized to 1 KB into the second page of memory
 * This memory is exported from the module
+* The seemingly unnecessary memory *import* (`env.__linear_memory`) is no longer present

 I have some questions about this arrangement:

 * Why is the memory exported?
 Can the host code read or even modify the stack?
+(Spoiler: yes)
 * Does this stack solely exist to support C semantics (e.g. taking the address of a variable on the stack)?
+(Probably)
   * Note that [this WebAssembly note](https://github.com/WebAssembly/design/blob/main/Nondeterminism.md) indicates the VM's stack can't be accessed by a program ("Note that this stack isn't located in the program-accessible linear memory")

 ### Aside: a WebAssembly critique